oasdiff/oasdiff-action/README.md

 | --deprecation-days-beta   | deprecation-days-beta   | 31      |
 | --deprecation-days-stable | deprecation-days-stable | 180     |

+This action delivers a summary of breaking changes, accessible as a GitHub step output named `breaking`.

 ### Generate a changelog
 Copy and paste the following snippet into your build .yml file: